TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-12-28-3-signs-your-project-is-becoming-legacy-arrays-creep.md

 $routeData = $this->routeMapper->crateRouteData();
 ```

-We have to check it every time we use it, and anyone can break the code anytime as it's always an `array`.
+We have to check it every time we use it.

 **This creates a problem** for you, PHP tooling, and IDE.
 We work again with the `mixed[]` type in the place where the result is returned.
 We've just removed all the traffic signs from our codebase.

 <br>

+### How to improve the code?

 Let's avoid these problems once and for all.
 It's clear that we don't work with *a list of single-type items*, e.g., route names, but **with a data structure**.

 This is a great candidate to **switch to strict-typed value object**:

 ```php